-- Show buy-in from the top-ensure company leadership participates as much as possible and demonstrates an attitude of open-minded creativity. - Make the time commitment clear-a typical process to draft your roadmap and get initial feedback should not last more than 3-4 weeks. - Free up time and space in participants' schedules and reward them for participating-even if it's just with recognition for their service. - Empower participants to think big and experiment with cool new ideas and technology and give them resources to learn about emerging options. - Commit investment to solving the challenges identified by the roadmap. - Be on the lookout for "constrained thinking"-assumptions about limits to innovation, such as technical debt.
+- Show buy-in from the top-ensure company leadership participates as much as possible and demonstrates an attitude of open-minded creativity. - Make the time commitment clear a typical process to draft your roadmap and get initial feedback should not last more than 3-4 weeks. - Free up time and space in participants' schedules and reward them for participating-even if it's just with recognition for their service. - Empower participants to think big and experiment with cool new ideas and technology and give them resources to learn what they need to about emerging options. - Commit investment to solving the challenges identified by the roadmap. - Be on the lookout for "Constrained thinking" I refer to these as Jersey barriers which represent assumptions and constraints to innovation.
+A conspicuous example would be Tech Debt.